LeoFeatherstone/occurrences/README.md

 # Occurrences

 ## Simulation scripts and empirical analyses using occurrence data in https://www.biorxiv.org/content/10.1101/596700v2.
 The following should allow one to reproduce our analyses.
-### All scripts are run using BEAST2 (http://www.beast2.org/). \n Simulations were conducted in BEAST v2.5.1 and analyses of Washtington SARS-CoV-2 in BEAST v2.6.0.
+### All scripts are run using BEAST2 (http://www.beast2.org/).
+Simulations were conducted in BEAST v2.5.1 and analyses of Washtington SARS-CoV-2 in BEAST v2.6.0.

 ### Simulation scripts
   #### occurrences/simulations/BD_skyline_sims.xml